Truncated long-range percolation of words on the square lattice: Proof of Lemma

-We have established that Condition C1' (or C1'', when necessary) holds with arbitrary high probability, independently of the past $\mathcal{U}^i_{\x} \in \mathcal{F}(\x,i)$.
-To complete the proof, it remains to show the same for C2' (or C2'') and C3'.
-This follows because, assuming C1' (or C1'') holds, the probability that C2' (or C2'') also holds is larger than $[1- (\min\{p,1-p\})^{2}]^L \geq (1-\delta)^{1/3}$, provided $L$ is chosen sufficiently large.

-Finally, assuming that C1' and C2' hold (or C1'' and C2''), it suffices to show that the probability of the growth algorithm succeeding is also arbitrarily high.
-This follows directly from Lemma~\ref{successful}, as we explain now.
+We have shown that Conditions H1' and V1' hold with arbitrarily large probability, independently of the past.
+To complete the proof, it remains to show the same for H2, V2 and C3'.
+This follows because, assuming H1' (or V1') holds, the probability that H2 (or V2) also holds is larger than $[1- (\min\{p,1-p\})^{2}]^L \geq (1-\delta)^{1/3}$, provided $L$ is chosen sufficiently large.
+Finally, assuming that H1' and H2 (or V1' and V2) hold, it suffices to show that the probability that the growth algorithm succeeds is also arbitrarily high.
+This follows directly from Lemma~\ref{successful}, as explained below.